kaboomjs

 $ npm init kaboom -- mygame

-to see all options, run
+To see all options, run:

 $ npm init kaboom -- --help

-Using CDN
+Using a CDN

 Getting the package from a CDN provider is the quickest and easiest way to start using Kaboom.